Kelly Perine

 Kelly Perine (born March 23, 1969) is an American television actor, writer, director, producer, and comedian.

+Early life and education

-Perine attended Lake Forest Academy near Chicago, Illinois, where he studied stage acting.
-He spent his undergraduate years at Pomona College in Claremont, California majoring in film studies, where he graduated in 1991.
-After graduating, he studied at the University of California, Irvine where he received his master's degree in Drama seven years later.
+Perine attended Lake Forest Academy, near Chicago, Illinois, where he studied stage acting.
+He spent his undergraduate years at Pomona College in Claremont, California, majoring in film studies, where he graduated in 1991.
+After graduating, he studied at the University of California, Irvine, where he received his master's degree in Drama seven years later.